tenzir/tenzir/INSTALLATION.md

 1. Copy the rc script to `/usr/local/etc/rc.d`.

-   **Note**: this happens automatically when invoking the `install` target, e.g., via `cmake --build build --target install`.
+   **Note**: this happens automatically when invoking the `install` target, e.g., via `cmake --install build`.

 2. Add the following line to `/etc/rc.conf`: